“One of the hardest decisions you’ll ever face in life is choosing whether to walk away or try harder”

-Chances are, whenever we find ourselves in difficult circumstances, our inner voice has given us constant clues on what decision and action are right for us – but they often gets muffled by our own mind chatter.
+Chances are, whenever we find ourselves in difficult circumstances, our inner voice has given us constant clues on what decision and action are right for us – but they often gets muffled by our mind’s chatter.

 I personally found that meditation, writing down thoughts in a journal and/or a long walk in nature prove to be effective ways in fostering a stronger connection with my intuition.

 Whatever method you choose, it is important to be honest to yourself.
 The fear of failure, of the unknown, of not finding something or someone better can all result in your gut feelings being pushed aside in favor of what may be perceived to be the safer or easiest option.